kagisearch/kagi-docs/docs/kagi/search-details/search-sources.md

 ## Internal
 But most importantly, we are known for our unique results, coming from our web index (internal name - **Teclis**) and news index (internal name - **TinyGem**).
 Kagi's indexes provide unique results that help you discover non-commercial websites and "small web" discussions surrounding a particular topic.
 Kagi's Teclis and TinyGem indexes are both available as an [API](https://help.kagi.com/kagi/api/enrich.html).

 We do not stop there and we are always trying new things to surface relevant, high-quality results.
-For exampe, we recently launched the [Kagi Small Web](https://blog.kagi.com/small-web) initiative which platforms content from personal blogs and discussions around the web.
+For example, we recently launched the [Kagi Small Web](https://blog.kagi.com/small-web) initiative which platforms content from personal blogs and discussions around the web.
 Discovering high quality content written without the motive of financial gain, gives Kagi's search results a unique flavor and makes it feel more humane to use.

 ## Niche sources